-- Cash flow forecasts need to show the effect of provision of funds.
+- Cash flow forecasts need to show the effect of the funds being provided.
 Will the increased finance result in increased business?
 If so, is there a knock-on increase in the amount of working capital needed?

 - Capital goods can normally be geared to the life of the asset – buildings up to 20 years.

 - Banks normally prefer to lend on term loan with the repayments to include interest and capital.

 - A short moratorium (non-payment of capital) can sometimes be arranged.

 - Payments can be geared to seasonal trading where appropriate.

 The bank will seek to ensure that the business is viable based on its own profitability and that the security is only being used as a backup.